Introducing Portfolio Education

 In both examples, not only you draw the employer’s attention to the fact that you’ve attended some college, but also point out the relevant knowledge you’ve acquired.
 And even though this might not suffice to compete with the applicants who have completed their degrees, this absolutely adds up to your professional value.

-Guidelines for listing education
+Guidelines for mentioning education

-♦️ Place the Education section correctly
+Place the Enlightment section correctly

 There are two main variations: above and under your work experience.
-Put the education above work experience if you are now in college or graduated less than 2 years ago.
+Put the schooling above work experience if you are now in college or graduated less than 2 years ago.
 Given the limited professional experience, the knowledge and skills you’ve gained in college are going to be the main asset for the employer.

-♦️ Be blatantly honest about your degree
+Be blatantly honest about your degree

 Want to make new friends in the office as soon as you’re hired?
 Check out how to get along well with colleagues.

-♦️ Present your unfinished degree in the good light
+Present your unfinished degree in the good light

-Include GPA, if high.
+• Include GPA, if high.
 If your GPA exceeds 3.5, mention this fact along with the name of the program you studied.

 • List the coursework.
-If you have studied marketing for 2 years, you might have completed such courses as Microeconomics, Accounting, Business communications, Calculus for business, and more.
+If you have studied marketing for 2 years, you might have ended such courses as Microeconomics, Accounting, Business communications, Calculus for business, and more.
 Even if you don’t have a degree, these courses will show that you have the basic educational background in this field.

 • List academic projects.
 Have you prepared a research or community project as part of your college studies?
 List these projects, if relevant for your target job.
 This will show your orientation for delivering results and getting things done.

-♦️ Focus on alternative education and courses
+Focus on alternative education and courses

 If you never pursued a degree, it makes sense for you to highlight the education and training you got on the job or outside college.
 Workshops, MOOCs, corporate training and courses count as educational background as well, so it’s important that you list all relevant training under Professional Development section.
 The fact that you continuously grow and develop in the profession through training and learning means that you’re an ambitious and result-driven individual.